0aveRyan/classact/README.md

 ## Notes

 - The token field validates class names using regex to ensure proper CSS naming conventions
-- You can always override validation by using the text input
+- You can always override validation by using the text input (hidden but still in the DOM, or use the Textarea in the modal)
 - WordPress block style classes (`is-style-*`) receive special handling
 - All changes sync with the core WordPress class input field

-## Keyboard Shortcuts

-- `Alt+C`: Open the class management modal for the currently selected block